The 6 best cat toys, tried and tested by our feline friends

 -

-This teaser toy is a great way to keep your furry friend fit and active.
-They will have hours of fun chasing after the colorful ribbon (which is available in two different patterns).
-Not only does it encourage them to use their natural instincts of hunting and pouncing, but it’s also a great way to bond and have some fun with your feline.
+This teaser toy is a great way to keep your furry friend fit and active – they'll have hours of fun chasing the colorful ribbon, which is available in two colors.
+Not only does it encourage their natural instincts to hunt and pounce, but it’s also a fantastic chance for a bonding session.

 Julie says: “My cats both love pouncing on anything slinky that moves.
-I flip it around on the bed and sling the ribbon part over the edge, and they jump up and attack it.”
+I flip it around on the bed and sling the ribbon over the edge, and they jump up to attack it.”

 The best catnip cat toy